 Zoe Saldana, who will reprise the role of the Na'vi princess Neytiri, had only just appeared in the Star Trek reboot when she starred in the 2009 original movie, and thanks to projects like Guardians of the Galaxy, she has become the biggest new star to come out of Avatar – as well as cornering the market for playing aliens of various hues.

-Sam Worthington will also return as the human-turned-Na'vi Jake Sully, and it's fair to say that his success hasn't mirrored Saldana's, poor chap.
+Sam Worthington will also return as the human-turned-Na'vi Jake Sully, though it's fair to say that his success hasn't mirrored Saldana's.

 Sci-fi goddess Sigourney Weaver and bad guy Stephen Lang will be back too, despite the fact that both their characters died in the first film.

-Weaver says that she will be a wholly new character, which, if true, would be a choice as strange as giving the Na'vi those weird tail things that let them plug into other animals.
+Weaver says that she will be a wholly new character, which, if true, would be a choice as strange as giving the Na'vi tails that plug into other animals.
 So we guess there's a sort of precedent, at least.

 She's been learning to free dive in preparation for the movie.
 "It's really the most fun I've had in a long time," Weaver told Yahoo.
 "I just wish the movies were coming out sooner, because I feel like the world needs more Avatar as soon as possible."